What is Forest School?

 Each class will be timetabled for sessions during the school year.

-The Forest School leader will inform the class teacher when sessions start and send letter to parents a week prior to starting.
+Mr Parsonage, the Forest School leader, will inform the class teacher when sessions start and send letter to parents a week prior to starting.